rackerlabs/docs-rackspace-federation/doc/gettingstarted/config-am-policy.rst

 The default |amp| **must** be customized to specific values before your users log in or are able to use Rackspace products and services.
-For more information on attribute mapping, see :ref:`config-attribute-mapping-ug`.
+For more information on Attribute Mapping, see :ref:`config-attribute-mapping-ug`.
 To see examples for specific third-party providers, see :ref:`index-configuring-3p-saml-ug`.

 |ampref|